 John, 29, and Mabel, 19, had married and moved to Montana.
-John hired the Pinkerton Detective Agency to pursue the murder and they quickly settled on Dr. Graves as the prime suspect.
-At his trial, details of the crime began emerging.
+John hired the Pinkerton Detective Agency to pursue the murder, and they quickly settled on Dr. Graves as the prime suspect.
+Then at his trial details of the crime began emerging.

 The use of the mails to deliver the murder weapon pushed the trial onto the front page of newspapers across America.

 The Case Against Graves

 The case against Graves was fairly straightforward: John Conrad and the Pinkerton detective charged Dr. Graves had planned to steal Josephine’s fortune.
 Josephine had included him in her will, with a bequest of $50,000.
 But Dr. Graves and Josephine’s relationship had turned sour when he cautioned her that if she spent wildly she could be placed under a guardianship.